mpsonntag/snippets/notes/projects/bc_poster_gallery/repo-readme.md

 For preparing the server to host the Bernstein Conference poster gallery, check the [gallery setup notes](./gallery.setup.md).
 For handling the Bernstein Conference poster gallery content before and during a conference, check the [gallery handling notes](./gallery-handling.md).
+For a timetable and a task checklist see the [gallery timetable notes](./gallery-timetable.md).

 ### Resources and repository structure